teomarcdhio/python-microservice/README.md

 ## Notes
 Running on debug mode for verbose logging while testing ; ideally we woudl want some args passed tot he python app to define the run mode ( argparse ).

+## Helm deployment
+The current deploymnet is expecting an Ingress Load Balancer controller.

+For TLS deploymnet, get a certificate and create the secret
+`kubectl create secret tls poc-nivetek-com --namespace flask-api --key privkey.pem --cert fullchain.pem`

+Edit the value file and add the cert path to the ingress TLS block

+Edit the values file on the alb annotation subnets; add two public subnet ids from your target cluster vpc as below
+`alb.ingress.kubernetes.io/subnets: subnet-058238a2692dd7eff, subnet-00531735de31acf5f`

+Create a namespace
+`kubectl create ns flask-api`

+Install the chart
+`helm install flask-api flask-api -n flask-api`